ngerakines/ngerakines.me/_posts/2014-05-18-chef-application-cookbooks.markdown

   :type => 'array',
   :recipes => ['preview_prod::node']
 ```

+Even though the `preview_prod::node` and `preview_prod::storage` recipes describe how to create production-like preview cluster nodes separately, the `preview_pod::default` exists to allow engineers to deploy to a single, full-stack node.
+This follows the idea that the default recipe's purpose should be to represent the most common and simple use for engineers that are new to the cookbook.

 In the `preview_prod::node` recipe, we are using the preview_prod required and unsatisfied attributes to override attributes that have default values in the `preview` cookbook: